 - a.
 A political contribution that is otherwise reported in accordance with the law. - b.
 A loan made on terms that are commercially reasonable and not more favorable than loans made in the ordinary course of business. - c.
 Any gift regardless of value received from: (i) any family member who resides in the same household as the recipient of the gift, or (ii) another family member unless the other family member who makes the gift is interested, directly or indirectly, in a business transaction or pending matter that is within the purview or responsibilities of (a) the recipient of the gift, or (b) another family member residing in the same household as the recipient of the gift. - d.
 Certificates, plaques, or other ceremonial awards costing less than fifty dollars (\$50.00). - e.
 A rebate or discount on the price of anything of value made in the ordinary course of business, without regard to that person's status. - f.
 Honorary degrees. - g.
-Costs associated with attending a conference or business meeting and/or registration or entrance fee to attend such conference or business meeting in which the Town or Board of Education official, or Town Board of Education employee participates in his/her official capacity. - h.
-Any gift provided to a Town or Board of Education official or Town or Board of Education employee or to a family member of a Town or Board of Education Official, or Town or Board of Education employee for the celebration of a major life event provided any such gift provided to an individual does not exceed one thousand dollars (\$1,000.00) in value.
+Costs associated with attending a conference or business meeting and/or registration or entrance fee to attend such conference or business meeting in which the Town official or Town employee participates in his/her official capacity. - h.
+Any gift provided to a Town Official or Town Employee or to a family member of a Town Official or Town Employee for the celebration of a major life event provided any such gift provided to an individual does not exceed one thousand dollars (\$1,000.00) in value.
 A major life event shall include, but not be limited to, a ceremony commemorating an individual's induction into religious adulthood such as a confirmation or bar mitzvah; a wedding; a funeral; the birth or adoption of a child; and retirement from public service or Town employment.

-15. "Inquiry" means a complaint or allegation of a possible violation of the Code.
+12. "Inquiry" means a complaint or allegation of a possible violation of the Code.

-16. "Managerial or discretionary responsibilities with respect to a Town or Board of Education contract" means having direct, extensive, and substantive responsibilities with respect to the negotiation of the contract and not peripheral, clerical, or ministerial responsibilities.
+13. Managerial or discretionary responsibilities with respect to a Town or Board of Education contract means having direct, extensive, and substantive responsibilities with respect to the negotiation of the contract and not peripheral, clerical, or ministerial responsibilities.

-14. "Official" is any person holding elective or appointive office in the government of the Town and shall include, but not limited to, the Town Council, Board of Education, Town commissions and committees, or any other agency, as delineated in Appendix A; as may be amended from time to time, by the approval of the Town Council, and is hereby incorporated in this Ordinance as though fully set.
-Officials identified as Mandatory (M) in the Appendix shall not be removed at any time from the Appendix.
+14. 14 "Official" is any person holding elective or appointive office in the government of the town and shall include, but not limited to, the Town Council, Board of Education, Town commissions and committees, or any other agency.

-15. "Respondent" means a person who is the subject of a complaint.
+15. 15 "Respondent" means a person who is the subject of a complaint.